norcams/cumulus-cl-interfaces-puppet/README.md

 # cumulus_interface

 NOTE: This module has been **deprecated**.
-For more information on transitioning to current best practices, see [this knowledge base article](https://support.cumulusnetworks.com/hc/en-us/articles/115010587028)
+For more information on transitioning to current best practices, please read [this knowledge base article](https://support.cumulusnetworks.com/hc/en-us/articles/115010587028).

 #### Table of Contents